JoelGMSec/EvilnoVNC/README.md

 Original idea by [@mrd0x](https://twitter.com/mrd0x): https://mrd0x.com/bypass-2fa-using-novnc \
 This tool has been created and designed from scratch by Joel Gámez Molina // @JoelGMSec

-Special thanks to [@ms101](https://github.com/ms101) for some fixes and improvements.
+Special thanks to [@ms101](https://github.com/ms101) for some fixes and improvements. \
+Special thanks to [@git-it](https://github.com/git-it) for User-agent and Accept-Language patch.

 # Contact
 This software does not offer any kind of guarantee.
 Its use is exclusive for educational environments and / or security audits with the corresponding consent of the client.
 I am not responsible for its misuse or for any possible damage caused by it.